 3. Shopping by the discount – Even though you want a cheap wedding dress, you do not want a discount or price to be what helps you pick your dress.
 A flattering wedding gown that is perfect for your shape may end up costing a little more, but it is about how you feel in that dress – not how much you pay for it.

-So what are your thoughts girls? where have you found your perfect wedding dress, feel free to give your lovely vendor a shout out in the comments below.
+So what are your thoughts girls? where have you found your perfect wedding dress, feel free to give your lovely supplier a shout out in the comments below.

 Get our FREE guide on How to Avoid the boring wedding